MarioFanGamer/SMW-Inline-Layer-3-Messages/README.md

 not provide a build script for it as of now.
-I did provide all the necessary files for the levels themselves, though (graphics, custom info box, messages), but it's also limited in part because it depends on Lunar Magic code which is closed source and I also haven't provided a code to put down the messages.
+I did provide all the necessary files for the levels themselves, though (graphics, custom info box, messages), but it's also limited in part because it depends on Lunar Magic code which is closed source and I also haven't provided a code to insert SMW messages into the ROM.
 In fact, I may even split the demo into its own repository due to the effort required with an LM-independent solution.